anaef/nginx-lws/doc/RequestProcessing.md

 ## Lifecycle of Lua States

-Lua states are kept open to handle subsequent requests when a request completes.
+Lua states are managed independently for each location.
+By default, the Lua states are kept open to handle subsequent requests after a request is finalized.

 > [!WARNING]
 > Developers must be careful not to leak information among requests, such as through the global
 > environment or the Lua registry.
 Any request-specific state should be constrained to the request
-> environment, and local variables.
+> environment and local variables.

 Lua states read the Lua chunks from the file system only once.
 The resulting functions are then cached.
 This is a performance optimization.

-If processing is aborted due to a Lua error, the Lua state is closed after the request completes.
+You can control the lifecycle of Lua states with [directives](Directives.md), such as `lws_max_requests`, and with the `setclose` [library function](Library.md).

-You can control the closing of Lua states with [directives](Directives.md), such as `lws_max_requests`.
+If processing is aborted due to a Lua error, the affected Lua state is closed after finalizing the request.